Shift3/standards-and-practices/best-practices/client-side/framework/react/components/media-cropper/README.md

   - Instead of cutting off everything, simple show a border
 - Show a loading indicator when loading new media
 - Add rendering progress indicator for animated media
+- Move rendering of animated media to background process